updated on 20 July 2021

 Teamwork and leadership

-Meanwhile, barristers are often characterised as loners.
-Although they do indeed tend to spend a lot of time researching and preparing submissions on their own, barristers also need strong working relationships with their clerks, while major criminal cases or commercial disputes regularly see teams of barristers assembled, as the work is just too much for one advocate.
+Meanwhile, barristers are often characterised as lone wolves.
+Although they spend a lot of time researching and preparing submissions on their own, barristers also need strong working relationships with their clerks, while major criminal cases or commercial disputes regularly see teams of barristers assembled, as the work is just too much for one advocate.

-Throughout the application and interview process, you will be being assessed on your ability to fit into a team dynamic and pull in the same direction as your potential colleagues.
-This doesn’t mean that you have to like everyone you come across, but it does mean that you have to be able to work professionally alongside many different kinds of people, some of whom might not have much in common with you.
+Throughout the application and interview process, you will be assessed on your ability to fit into a team dynamic and pull in the same direction as your potential colleagues.
+This doesn’t mean that you must like everyone you come across, but it does mean that you need to work professionally alongside many kinds of people, some of whom might not have much in common with you.

 How to demonstrate it